Cardiff University job cuts

 Companies have cancelled their events at a number of UK universities following safety concerns over protests

-Defence firms will no longer attend Cardiff University after facing backlash from student protestors.
+Defence firms will allegedly no longer attend Cardiff University after facing backlash from student protestors.

-Cardiff University is one of the institutions that will no longer be hosting defence firms for its careers fairs, along with the University of Edinburgh, Liverpool, Manchester, Sheffield, and Warwick.
+Cardiff University is one of the institutions on the list that will no longer be hosting defence firms for its careers fairs, along with the University of Edinburgh, Liverpool, Manchester, Sheffield, and Warwick.

 An industry source accused the UK-wide protests of creating a “quite literally hostile environment”, highlighting that preventing their safe access to university careers fairs is denying young people jobs.